Happenings in the Indian World

 American Indian College Fund, 8333 Greenwood Blvd., Denver, CO 80221.
 Their phone number is (303) 426-8900.
-They provide college scholarships to native students.
-For more information and application materials, please visit http://www.collegefund.org/ or call 1-800-776-3863.
-Look at their web site for their job openings at http://www.collegefund.org/about/employment.html "Help a student, help a Tribe", is the new saying or branding.
+They provide college scholarships to Native students.
+Look at http://www.collegefund.org to apply.
+"Education is THE Answer", is the new saying or branding.
+Look at the animated beadwork in action at http://www.americanindiancollegefund.org Employment opps at http://www.collegefund.org/content/employment_opportunities

 PUBLIC SERVICE ANNOUNCEMENTS

-Tune into the new Native radio program called: InDigitNess Voice on KUVO 89.3 FM Denver, CO 80205 or live stream at http://www.kuvo.org Sundays 7:00 a.m.
+InDigitNess Voice on KUVO 89.3 FM Denver, CO 80205 or live stream at http://www.kuvo.org Sundays 7:00 a.m.
 Program Mission: To entertain, educate, inform & engage positive perception of Native America today through presentation of Native American radio programming across digital platforms.
-Hosted by Richard Two-Elk and his children Alix and Codid.
+Hosted by Richard Two-Elk and his adult children, Alix and Codid.
 InDigitNess Voice will focus upon the issues, people, news, events, and communities of Native America, while presenting traditional and contemporary music.
 Look at their website at http://www.InDigitNessVoice.org they also have a facebook page you can join.
 They need Native music to play so if you have any to donate or are Native musicians who want your music aired you can contact them.